-The Department of Housing and Urban Development (HUD) provides funding annually to the City of Hampton (City or Hampton) to "develop viable urban communities, by providing decent housing and a suitable living environment by expanding opportunities, principally for persons of low and moderate income."
-Since 1993, the City's Community Development Department (Department), Housing and Neighborhood Services Division (Division) has administered Hampton's Community Development Block Grant (CDBG) Program.
+The Department of Housing and Urban Development (HUD) provides funding annually to the City of Hampton to "develop viable urban communities, by providing decent housing and a suitable living environment by expanding opportunities, principally for persons of low and moderate income."
+Since 1993, the City's Community Development, Housing and Neighborhood Services Division has administered Hampton's Community Development Block Grant (CDBG) Program.
 This department assumes the responsibility of administering the City's housing assistance and community development goals and objectives.
-The Division has lead responsibility for the administration of the City's CDBG activities.
+The Housing and Neighborhood Services Division has lead responsibility for the administration of the City's Community Development Block Grant activities.
 With the identification of neighborhoods as a strategic issue in 1993, Hampton has focused its CDBG and HOME resources to complement other resources in the implementation of the Hampton Neighborhood Initiative.
 CDBG funds are utilized for a variety of activities which aid in blight removal and benefit low to moderate-income residents of the City.
 Activities undertaken with these funds include housing acquisition, clearance, rehabilitation, targeted infrastructure projects, housing programs, Section 3 training, and project specific assistance for neighborhood development.
-In partnership with the Hampton Redevelopment and Housing Authority (HRHA), the Division has also administered the City's HOME Investment Partnership Program, which currently supports a variety of affordable housing initiatives.
+In partnership with the Hampton Redevelopment and Housing Authority (HRHA), the Housing and Neighborhood Services Division has also administered the City's HOME Investment Partnership Program, which currently supports a variety of affordable housing initiatives.